seanrjohnson/protein_gibbs_sampler/README.md

 # Generating novel protein sequences using Gibbs sampling of masked language models

-This repository represents the code supporting the work done in [Paper Name](Paper.pdf)
+This repository represents the code supporting the work done in [Paper Name](Paper.pdf) The code has been continuously updated.
+For the version of the code that was used in the preprint, see: [here](https://github.com/seanrjohnson/protein_gibbs_sampler/commit/279d22d965236fe278362542a882105715c409c4)

 ## Running the Code